wgsl-tooling-wg/wesl-spec/README.md

-# A Community Standard for Enhanced WGSL
+# WESL - A Community Standard for Enhanced WGSL

 We propose building an enhanced version of WebGPU's [WGSL](https://www.w3.org/TR/WGSL/) shading language